EEOC Targets Anti-American Bias

 Action Items

-4. Have appropriate personnel trained on the requirements.
+2. Have appropriate personnel trained on onboarding processes.

 Disclaimer: This document is designed to provide general information and guidance concerning employment-related issues.
 It is presented with the understanding that ManagEase is not engaged in rendering any legal opinions.
-If a legal opinion is needed, please contact the services of your own legal adviser. © 2024 ManagEase
+If a legal opinion is needed, please contact the services of your own legal adviser. © 2025 ManagEase

 APPLIES TO

-All Employers with Temporary Workers in NJ
+All Employers with Employees in CO

 EFFECTIVE